 Why wouldn’t they escape?
 And why would they approach humans?
 There is of course, only one plausible explanation.
 Food.

 Tourists in their droves are buying these packs of crackers and feeding the deer all day, every day.
 Why would the deer want to leave this paradise?!

 Feeding 1,500 deer a day might sound a big task, but don’t underestimate the determination of tourists like Kristen, who want to feed every single one of them so that none are left out.

 For some tourists visiting Nara, it’s all about the deer.
 Forget one of the largest wooden structures in the world with a huge bronze Buddha, we’re going to feed deer!

-Quick Stats on Visitors To Nara Deer Park
+Quick Stats On Visitors To Nara Deer Park

 In 2012, there were 285,000 visitors to Nara.
 In 2016, the number had rocketed to 1.65 million … #surge!

 Breaking it down by country in 2016: 42% of visitors were Chinese; 18% Taiwanese; 10% South Korean.
-That’s 70% of all visitors to Nara!
+That’s 70% of all visitors to Nara.

 Japan is evidently a hugely popular destination for other countries in the Far East region.
 It’s no surprise to us, we LOVED Japan.

-Kristen’s Close Encounter of the Chomp Kind
+Kristen’s Close Encounter Of The Chomp Kind

 I will begin by saying that in Kristen’s defense, temples and shrines were definitely our primary focus, the came deer secondary… and food was tertiary (for once!).